 7) Optional: meditation

 Take 5-10 minutes to sit and breathe.
 If it helps you, think of a mantra as you meditate.
 Also, don’t try to fight any random thoughts that come into your brain.
 Acknowledge them, and try to let them go.
-For more tips, check out this post.
+More meditation tips here.

 8) Savasana orrrrr go to sleep 🙂